Dominicentek/SuperMarioJava/README.md

 First 4 bytes are the length of the intro ogg file, in big-endian, followed by the intro data.
 Leave 0 for no intro.
 After that, there are another 4 bytes.
 Those are the length of the loop, followed by the loop ogg file.
 The file ends after that.

+## Editing Font

+1. Run the command `java -cp SuperMarioJava.jar com.smj.tools.FontEditor`
+2. Open the font file
+3. Edit it
+4. Export it to its original location
+5. Recompile

 ## Console Commands
 | Name        | Aliases         | Syntax                                     | Description                                        |
 |-------------|-----------------|--------------------------------------------|----------------------------------------------------|